LinkedIn Invitations: All of Your Questions Answered

 Finally, just as many look at your mutual connections when you send an invite, looking at their mutual connections is another data point you can take when considering whether or not to accept a LinkedIn invite.
 Having a lot of mutual connections means that you probably “walk in the same circles” and thus feels safer to connect.

 On the other hand, if you get an invite request from someone with no personal message, zero mutual connections, and no potential affinity in terms of work or location, by all means don’t feel like you need to accept the invite!
-You can always ignore the invite rather than sending a dreaded IDK.
+You can always simply ignore it rather than marking that you don’t know the person.